PRESCHOOL SPANISH LESSONS

-Looking for ideas for teaching preschool Spanish?
-You’re in the right place!
-Here I’m sharing week-by-week plans for a unit based on the song Los pollitos dicen.
-I’ve found that many parents and teachers are looking beyond lists of colors, numbers, and objects.
-We want to teach children real, living language.
-At the same time, simply turning on a Spanish nursery rhyme just sounds like noise to beginners.
-With these lessons, I will help you bridge the gap to authentic language, through learning words in context.
+Many parents and teachers are looking beyond lists of isolated words.
+We want to teach real, living language.
+At the same time, just turning on a Spanish nursery rhyme sounds like noise to beginners.
+With these lessons, I’ll help you bridge the gap to authentic Spanish, through learning language in context.

 I am teaching a Spanish class this year for my kids and some of their friends, ranging in ages 3-6.
 We spend a few weeks on each line of Los pollitos dicen and center our stories on farm animals.
 To see my still in-process outline, click here.